| | |

 Did you ever think: how can such a cute little baby produce such messy poop?
 Until we introduce solids we all fight the running poopy diapers of our little miracles.

-My mom cloth diapered all of us four children fright from birth with so called ‘flats’.
-In their time this was by far the cheapest option and therefore she didn’t really had a choice.
+My mom cloth diapered all of us four children fright from birth with so-called ‘flats’.
+In their time this was by far the cheapest option and therefore she didn’t have a choice.
 Since then cloth diapers changed too and leakage is much improved.
-I know people that used cloth diapers right from the get go.
-They didn’t report on mayor leakage problems.
+I know people who used cloth diapers right from the get-go.
+They didn’t report on major leakage problems.
 I tried them myself when my baby was 3 months old and it didn’t work for us.
 Therefore I decided to wait with cloth diapering until that 6 month mark.
 But to be fair: we had plenty of blowouts with disposables too.

 Storage

-In the list of pros and cons of cloth diapers storage would be another con to me.
+The list of pros and cons of cloth diaper storage would be another con to me.
 Even if I have a system now that works, I have to admit that cloth diapers do need much more space to store than disposables.
-Be sure to make that space somewhere at your changing station in order to not get overwhelmed.
+Be sure to make that space somewhere at your changing station so as to not get overwhelmed.

 Cloth diaper covers and diapers